 I also look for friction.
 If something requires a perfect mood, a spotless kitchen, a luxury budget, or a completely free afternoon, it probably will not last.
 The better plan is the one that can meet you when life is slightly messy.

 Another part of my approach is sensory.
 I notice light, texture, taste, sound, pacing, and comfort.
 Those details may seem soft, but they are often the reason a habit becomes memorable enough to keep.
+The crunchy layer of my bowl is also where my seed cycling chart lives, a simple two-phase rotation of flax, pumpkin, sesame, and sunflower seeds that gives breakfast a quiet rhythm.

 I like to build a simple baseline first.
 After that, I add beauty, flavor, or adventure.
 This keeps the foundation steady while leaving room for personality.